Helping Fathers Pursue The Most Favorable Custody Agreements

 Get Experienced Help Pursuing Your Custody Rights

 To protect your rights as a father, contact attorney Lisa L. Johnson.
 She can explain the new law and how it can work best in your favor.
-Her experience over the last three decades means she knows the counties and family law judges.
+Her experience over the last three decades means she knows the counties and divorce law judges.
 She can work with you to protect your relationship with your children and seek the most favorable outcome to your custody case.